soumitradev/HPCWiki/docs/sharanga/login.md

 Note: You are requested to copy the **public** key of the key pair and not the **private** key.
 Public key can be identified easily with the **.pub** file extension at the end of the the filename.
 For example `id_rsa.pub` refers to the public key and `id_rsa` refers to the private key.

-### My ssh connection disconnects with "Write failed: Broken pipe\".
+### My ssh connection disconnects with "Write failed: Broken pipe".

 By default `ssh` enforces a maximum idle time after last input from user.
 This is a security precaution to protect the account from unauthorized access.
 A user can override this setting by configuring the `KeepAlive` directive, as explained below.